grgbr/enbox/sphinx/man/pam_enbox.rst

 The :program:`pam_enbox` PAM_ module sets up a container for a session according to an Enbox_ configuration defined into the file specified by the given :option:`CONFIG` argument.
-The module isolates the PAM_ session from the |host|
+The module may isolate the PAM_ session from the |host| system.
-system.
 For additional information about available features, refer to the |user guide|.

 Arguments
 =========